Browsing Tag

 Harper Collins, 2004, p.
 36

 I consider this poem to be one of my theme songs, so to speak.
-It was first brought to my attention by one of my mentors (I highly recommend having at least one mentor but that will be a post for another day) & it seems that every time it is brought to my attention again, it fits me & my life perfectly.
+It was first brought to my attention by one of my mentors (I highly recommend having at least one mentor but that will be a post for another day) and it seems that every time it is brought to my attention again, it fits me and my life perfectly.
 When I decided to begin this blog, yet again came the reminder.
 So, of course, I had to plaster it on the front page.
-I can’t possibly explain in one small post all of the reasons why it fits & belongs on the front page but I will attempt a few just to introduce myself & this blog.
+I can’t possibly explain in one small post all of the reasons why it fits and belongs on the front page but I will attempt a few just to introduce myself and this blog.

 First off is the obvious in that it has my name in it!
-Despite my moniker & that I was born at dawn (hence the name), I am not a morning person & I have a lot of trouble waking up in the morning.
+Despite my moniker and that I was born at dawn (hence the name), I am not a morning person and I have a lot of trouble waking up in the morning.
 Often falling back asleep, when I intend to wake up.
-“Don’t go back to sleep” is a reminder to remain conscious & to remember who I really am – a spiritual being having a physical experience – something that many of us have forgotten & that causes us to live our lives half asleep.
-Life can seem so much easier & simpler to sleepwalk through it.
-Spirit has worked hard to wake me up in this lifetime & keep me awake!
+“Don’t go back to sleep is a reminder to remain conscious and to remember who I really am – a spiritual being having a physical experience – something that many of us have forgotten and that causes us to live our lives half asleep.
+Life can seem so much easier and simpler to sleepwalk through it.
+Spirit has worked hard to wake me up in this lifetime and keep me awake!

 “People are going back & forth across the door sill where the two worlds touch.”
-This for me refers to the waking & the dream state, the physical world & the spiritual world, being born & passing away among other possibilities.
+This for me refers to the waking and the dream state, the physical world and the spiritual world, being born and passing away among other possibilities.
 These two worlds only seem disconnected from each other but aren’t as “the door is round & open,” implying that you can easily cross “back & forth” from one to the other.
 My earliest memory of crossing the door sill was when I was 2 years old.
 I was reaching for a red ball in the corner next to the stove when a pot of hot coffee was accidentally knocked over on top of me.
-I went into shock from suffering 2nd & 3rd degree burns.
+I went into shock from suffering 2nd and 3rd degree burns.
 I have no memory after the red ball until the hospital where I remember watching from the corner of the curtained off emergency room as the hospital staff worked on me.
-I was not afraid & just stayed there & watched.
+I was not afraid and just stayed there and watched.
 The next memory is of waking up back in my body in the hospital crib with something uncomfortable wrapped around my middle, probably a blanket.
-This was my first out-of-body-experience (OOBE) that I can remember & possibly my first spiritual experience in general, also.
+This was my first out-of-body-experience (OOBE) that I can remember and possibly my first spiritual experience in general, also.

 “The breeze at dawn has secrets to tell you” would be me.
 I have kept my spiritual life a complete secret from others for most of my life.
-“Coming out of the closet” so to speak, is something I never intended to do & yet here I am telling secrets!
+Speaking up, so to speak, is something I never intended to do and yet here I am telling secrets!
 I can’t keep quiet any longer.
 The pressure from Spirit to speak can no longer be denied.
 For anyone who understands metaphysics, the study of things beyond the physical, my not speaking all this time explains in part my developing thyroid problems.
 It’s time to speak.
-I hope Spirit & God are happy, now. 🙂
+I hope Spirit and God are happy, now. 🙂

 And with that, this blog has officially begun.